 Fellow Since 2000

-This profile was prepared when Hasina Khan was elected to the Ashoka Fellowship in 2000.
+This description of Hasina Khan's work was prepared when Hasina Khan was elected to the Ashoka Fellowship in 2000.

 Hasina Khan, an Indian Muslim who overcame her family's conservative views on women in society, has formed a powerful coalition to fight the discrimination against women that is perpetuated by Muslim Personal Law.